nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 Tracking state of transports
 ============================

-The |hid_state| refers collectively to all transports as _subscribers_.
+The |hid_state| tracks the state of modules that forward the HID data to a HID host (HID transports) by listening to :c:struct:`hid_report_subscriber_event`.

-The module tracks the state of the connected Bluetooth® LE peers and the state of USB by listening to :c:struct:`hid_report_subscriber_event`.
+The |hid_state| refers collectively to all transports as *subscribers*.
 When the connection to the host is indicated by this event, the |hid_state| will create a subscriber associated with the transport.
 Each subscriber reports its priority as part of the :c:struct:`hid_report_subscriber_event`.
 The subscriber priority must be unique, that mean two or more subscriber cannot share the same priority value.

 By default, the subscriber that is associated with USB has priority over any Bluetooth LE peer subscriber.
-As a result, when the device connects to the host through USB, all HID reports will be routed to USB.
+As a result, when the host connected through the USB subscribes for a HID report, the HID report will be routed to the USB.

 Tracking state of HID report notifications
 ==========================================